somestudyguides/APWorldHistory/Unit2.md

 #### Also...

 (1413) Margery Kempe from England journeyed to Holy Lands and Italy (her autobiography provided insights on women in medieval times)

+## 2.6: Environmental Consequences of Connectivity

+> (c.
+1200 - C. 1450)

+### Agricultural Effects of Exchange Networks

+crops from specific regions migrated to new regions and had profound impacts on those new regions